 Schedule an appointment with your veterinarian.
 They will help determine if you’re dealing with a hot spot or another skin condition.

-Hot spots (also called acute moist dermatitis or pyotraumatic dermatitis) are usually caused by your dog over-licking, scratching or biting their skin.
+Hot spots are usually caused by your dog over-licking, scratching or biting their skin.
 This leads to the skin becoming damaged.
 Bacterial infections can develop quickly once bacteria invade the area of damaged skin.
 You need to find and treat the resulting hot spot and whatever caused your dog to focus their grooming attention on that area in the first place.
 These are some of the more common causes of itching, licking, and biting the skin:

 - Skin allergies (caused by food allergy, contact allergy, environmental allergy, flea allergy)